ma1uta/mxtoot/Readme.md

 Command:
 ```
-java -Xmx100m -jar mxtoot-X.X.X.jar sever mxtoot.yaml
+java -Xmx100m -jar mxtoot-X.X.X.jar server mxtoot.yaml
 ```
 will run appplication service.

 ## Registration

+TODO

 ## Certificate

+TODO

 ## Configuration

-There is only an one configuration yaml-file which include all settings:
+There is only an one configuration yaml-file which include all settings.

 ### homeserverUrl
 Url of the matrix homeserver.
 For example "https://matrix.org:8448"